delpozzo/yagol/README.md

 - Dynamic grid size that automatically resizes to fill the window
 - Choice of cell colors (red, green, blue, purple, yellow, multi)
 - Individually toggleable cells
-- Generate a random grid or clear the grid to start fresh
+- Generate a random grid or clear the grid for a blank canvas
-- Play/stop simulation or step through one iteration at a time
+- Play/stop simulation or iterate through one generation at a time
 - Adjustable speed setting
 - Two cell sizes: small (16x16) or large (32x32)